Kdecherf/blog.kdecherf.com/content/pages/disclaimer.markdown

  * Google Analytics for generating anonymous statistics
  * Disqus for providing a commenting system

-These tools may come with their cookies for their own use but you remain free to disable cookies or whole services as you will.
+These tools may come with their cookies for their own use but you remain free to disable cookies or whole services as you want.

 ### Legal notice